latex3/latex3.github.io/latex3/code/index.md

    + This repository also contains the required bundles, i.e., `amsmath`, `graphics`, `tools` and for historical reasons `cyrillic`.
 + [`tagging-project`](https://github.com/latex3/tagging-project) --- a repository
-  holding discussion about the tagging project
+  holding discussions about the tagging project
-    + There is no code held in this repository, rather it is used as the source for [The LaTeX Tagged PDF repository](https://latex3.github.io/tagging-project/)
+    + There is no distributed code held in this repository, rather it is used as the source for [The LaTeX Tagged PDF repository](https://latex3.github.io/tagging-project/)
     + Issues here tend to be cross-repository and may be moved if appropriate to other team locations